RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 is this useful?

 1. Templates can drill through the relationships simply by using the dot notation in field placeholders
-2. Other sub systems of Stem can make use this feature for example filtering and sorting.
+2. Other sub systems of Stem can make use of this feature for example filtering and sorting.

 Performance permitting, there is no limit to how deep you can drill with this pattern.